 F2 on the major third, 10th harmonic of the fundamental tone D.

 F2 on the major second, 9th harmonic of the fundamental tone D.

-In the picture the formants are recorded with vocal fry which means voiceless.
-The partials of the fundamental note D3 are drawn as lines.
+The figure shows the formants recorded with vocal fry, i.e. voiceless.
+The partials of the fundamental d are drawn as lines.
 On the right you can see the position of the third “men” in the F1/F2 diagram.